 Looking back, looking forward

 For a few months in 2001, I played the piano for the Sunday morning services in Central Hall, the home of Edinburgh Methodist Mission, while the sanctuary with its splendid pipe organ was out of commission and our Musical Director Graham Morrison took a sabbatical.
 Jim Carey took the choir.
-Before handing back to Graham, I wrote the following article for our monthly church newsletter.
+Before handing back to Graham, I wrote the following article for the monthly church newsletter.

 What a pleasure it has been for me to deputise for Graham at the keyboard over the last few months!
 Jim Carey and I are grateful for the great encouragement given to us by choir, congregation and clergy during that time.
 Thank you all.

 For me, these few months have brought into focus thoughts that I have long had about the various different traditions of hymn tune that come together in our worship of God.
 Are some traditions “better” than others, and if so in what sense?
 Should we sing mostly old tunes?
 Mostly modern ones?
 Is there a conflict here?
 Need there be?
 I should like to take this opportunity to share some of my thoughts.